grammyjs/grammY/CONTRIBUTING.md

 This works analogously to the grammY core development.

-If you want to publish a new official plugin, a quick message in the [group chat](https://telegram.me/grammyjs) is enough and you will be granted the necessary permissions to work on a repository under the [@grammyjs](https://github.com/grammyjs) organisation on GitHub, and to publish your plugin on npm.
+If you want to publish a new official plugin, a quick message in the [group chat](https://telegram.me/grammyjs) is enough and you will be granted the necessary permissions to work on a repository under the [@grammyjs](https://github.com/grammyjs) organization on GitHub, and to publish your plugin on npm.
 You will be responsible for maintaining it, but perhaps other people will join in.